Hamza-Mandviwala/simple-nginx-demo-app-minikube/README.md

        git clone https://github.com/Hamza-Mandviwala/simple-nginx-demo-app-minikube.git

+2. Navigate into the cloned repo directory:

+       cd simple-nginx-demo-app-minikube

-2. Run the following command.
+3. Run the following command.
 This should create the `nginxdemo` pod and the `nginxdemo-svc` service.

        kubectl apply -f nginxdemo-pod-svc.yaml

-3. Run a `kubectl get svc` command to get the port number on which the nginxdemo-svc service will be serving the UI:
+4. Run a `kubectl get svc` command to get the port number on which the nginxdemo-svc service will be serving the UI:

     Output: